a-luna/aaronluna.dev/content/flask_api_tutorial/flask-api-tutorial-part-2.md

 Whenever we make a change to our database schema (e.g., add new table, change column name, change foreign key dependencies, etc.) we need to create a migration with the Flask-Migrate extension.
 Each migration is stored in the migration database (which is actually just a folder named **migrations**), which also keeps track of the order that the migrations occurred.
 This allows us to either upgrade or downgrade our database all the way back to the database's initial state.

-The Flask-Migrate extension adds a new sub-command to the Flask CLI: `flask db`.
+The Flask-Migrate extension adds a new set of commands to the Flask CLI grouped under `flask db`.
 In order to create the migration database, we must run `flask db init`:

 <pre><code><span class="cmd-venv">(venv) flask-api-tutorial $</span> <span class="cmd-input">flask db init</span>
 <span class="cmd-results">  Creating directory /Users/aaronluna/Projects/flask-api-tutorial/migrations ... done